Is the Pacific Crest Trail a fantastic adventure that you should most definitely set out on? Yes.

 - On mountain ridges in high winds and freezing rain.

 - It had been raining for days and I was perpetually soaked and cold.
 Then the rain changed to snow as I was climbing and it was accumulating fast.
 Couldn’t feel my hands and feet, the trail was fully buried, and I was afraid I would lose the path and waste hours wandering on the mountain in the snow and die of hypothermia.
 Then coming down the other side the trail was super steep and slick with mud and snow – one wrong step and I’d be falling off a cliff.
 Definitely scared for my life.

 - When we got dumped with ~8″ (20 cm) of snow in an hour.
 We were on exposed ridges in white-out conditions and all of our gear was soaked since it rained the previous four days.
 I was scared that I was going to get hypothermic and was super hesitant to stop and camp for the night.

-- Got my foot stuck postholing, after digging out, couldn't get my shoe.
+- Got my foot stuck postholing, and after digging out, couldn’t get my shoe.
 Hands got too cold to continue digging, the wife finally got it out.
 That was pretty sketchy.

 - North side of Forester Pass – I couldn’t find the switchbacks, so I climbed the rock face down.
 This seriously scared me.

 - Walking towards a new and dangerously active wildfire near Etna wasn’t cozy.